oluwaetosin/bisolaphotogallery/README.md

 # bisolaphotogallery
-A photo gallery for bisola
+A photo gallery for bisola.